pigulla/fkt/README.md

 #fkt

 Trivial but occasionally useful functions intended for use as callbacks and in unit tests.
+Compatible with [Node.js](http://nodejs.org), [requirejs](http://requirejs.org/) and browser environments.

 ### Installation